|Performance and Accountability Report Fiscal Year 2009

 The USPTO also receives some financial gifts and gifts-in-kind.
 All such transactions are included in the consolidated Gifts and Bequests Fund financial statements of the U.S. Department of Commerce.
 These gifts are not of significant value and are not reflected in the USPTO’s financial statements.
 Most gifts-in-kind are used for official travel to further attain the USPTO mission and objectives.

 Assets that an entity is authorized to use in its operations are termed entity assets, while assets that are held by an entity and are not available for the entity’s use are termed non-entity assets.
-Most of the USPTO’s assets are entity assets and are available to carry out the mission of the USPTO, as appropriated by Congress, with the exception of a portion of the Fund Balance with Treasury, cash, and accounts receivable, as highlighted in Note 3.
+Most of the USPTO’s assets are entity assets and are available to carry out the mission of the USPTO, as appropriated by Congress, with the exception of a portion of the Fund Balance with Treasury and cash as highlighted in Note 3.

 Fund Balance with Treasury

-The USPTO has written off, but not closed out, $60 thousand and $132 thousand of accounts receivables that are considered not collectible as of September 30, 2008 and 2007, respectively.
+The USPTO has written off, but not closed out, $154 thousand and $60 thousand of accounts receivables that are considered not collectible as of September 30, 2009 and 2008, respectively.
 These offsets are established for receivables older than two years with little or no collection activity that have been transferred to Treasury, subsequently adjusting the gross amount of its employee-related accounts receivable to the net realizable value.
-The gross amount of USPTO’s employee-related accounts receivable as of September 30, 2008 and 2007 was $474 thousand and $329 thousand, respectively.
+The gross amount of the USPTO’s employee-related accounts receivable as of September 30, 2009 and 2008 was $424 thousand and $474 thousand, respectively.

-Receivables due from foreign intellectual property offices as of September 30, 2008 and 2007 were $58 thousand and $176 thousand, respectively.
+Receivables due from foreign intellectual property offices as of September 30, 2009 and 2008 were $15 thousand and $58 thousand, respectively.